GerHobbelt/cef-wiki/GeneralUsage.md

 The CefSettings structure allows configuration of application-wide CEF settings.
 Some commonly configured members include:

-  * **single\_process** Set to true to use a single process for the browser and renderer.
-Also configurable using the "single-process" command-line switch.
-See the “Processes” section for more information.
   * **browser\_subprocess\_path** The path to a separate executable that will be launched for sub-processes.
 See the “Separate Sub-Process Executable” section for more information.
   * **multi\_threaded\_message\_loop** Set to true to have the browser process message loop run in a separate thread.
 See the “Message Loop Integration” section for more information.
   * **command\_line\_args\_disabled** Set to true to disable configuration of browser process features using standard CEF and Chromium command-line arguments.
 See the “Command Line Arguments” section for more information.